 It’s cold out.
 Why not make some pork and beans?!
 And while you’re at it, relish the fact that you are making a lot of very tasty and quite healthy food, for very cheap.
-This amazing recipe (meal!) cost ~$17 total, and lasted Nick and I about 4 days (and that was with organic canned goods and pork!).
+This amazing recipe (the meal!) cost ~$17 total, and lasted Nick and me about 4 days (and that was with organic canned goods and pork!).
 Seventeen dollars for four dinners for two?
 Not too shabby!

 Slow-Cooker Pork’n’ Beans

 Slightly modified from a Clean Eating Magazine recipe

 1 lb. dry pinto beans

 1 lb. pork tenderloin, trimmed of visible fat and cut into 1/2-inch chunks

 1 white onion, finely chopped

 2 cups diced tomatoes (canned)